iitis/CumulantsFeatures.jl/README.md

 ```
 ## Data generation and tests

-In folder `test\data_outliers` and `test\jkfsdata_select` there are Julia executable files testing selection and detection algorithms on artificial data.
+In folder `test\outliers_detect` and `test\features_select` there are Julia executable files testing selection and detection algorithms on artificial data.

 ### Features selection

- The executable file `jkfs_select.jl` generates multivariate data with non-Gaussian subset of marginals modelled by the t-Student copula.
+ The executable file `gendat4selection.jl` generates multivariate data with non-Gaussian subset of marginals modelled by the t-Student copula.
 This file is parametrised by an integer being a number of degrees of freedom of the t-Student copula.
 Returns a `.jld2` file with data.
-Run `jkfs_data_analysis.jl` to achieve results of features selection given different methods.
+Run `jkfs_selection.jl` to achieve results of features selection given different methods.

 ### Outlier detection

- The executable file `jkfs_outliers.jl` generates multivariate data with non-Gaussian outliers subset of realisations modeled by the t-Student copula.
+ The executable file `gendat4detection.jl` generates multivariate data with non-Gaussian outliers subset of realisations modeled by the t-Student copula.
  This file is parametrised by an integer being a number of degrees of freedom of the t-Student copula.
 Returns a `.jld2` file with data.
-Run `detect.jl` to detect outliers and compare the "HOSVD" based method with the "RX" detector.
+Run `detect_outliers.jl` to detect outliers and compare the "HOSVD" based method with the "RX" detector.

 # Citing this work